gist-sustainability/climatextract/docs/getting-started/installation.md

 ---

-## Step 5: Configure Azure Authentication
+## Step 3: Configure Azure Authentication

-Create a `.env` file in the project root with your Azure credentials:
+Create a `.env` file in your working directory with your Azure credentials:

 ```bash
 AZURE_OPENAI_API_KEY=your-api-key